- Around 1 in 6 older people experienced some form of abuse in the past year.

 There is even less data on elder abuse in institutional settings in developing countries.

-Abusive acts in institutions include physically restraining patients, depriving them of dignity (by for instance leaving them in soiled clothes) and choice over daily affairs, intentionally providing insufficient care (such as allowing them to develop pressure sores), over- and under-medicating and withholding medication from patients; and emotional neglect and abuse.
+Abusive acts in institutions include physically restraining patients, depriving them of dignity (for instance, by leaving them in soiled clothes) and choice over daily affairs; intentionally providing insufficient care (such as allowing them to develop pressure sores); over- and under-medicating and withholding medication from patients; and emotional neglect and abuse.

 Elder abuse can lead to physical injuries – ranging from minor scratches and bruises to broken bones and head injuries leading to disability – and serious, sometimes long-lasting, psychological consequences, including depression and anxiety.
 For older people, the consequences of abuse can be especially serious because their bones may be more brittle and convalescence longer.
 Even relatively minor injuries can cause serious and permanent damage, or even death.
-A 13-year follow-up study found that victims of elder abuse are twice more likely to die than those not reporting abuse.
+A 13-year follow-up study found that victims of elder abuse are twice more likely to die prematurely than people who are not victims of elder abuse (3).

 Globally, the number of cases of elder abuse is projected to increase as many countries have rapidly ageing populations whose needs may not be fully met due to resource constraints.
-It is predicted that by the year 2050, the global population of people aged 60 years and older will more than double, from 900 million in 2015 to about 2 billion.
+It is predicted that by the year 2050, the global population of people aged 60 years and older will more than double, from 900 million in 2015 to about 2 billion, with the vast majority of older people living in low- and middle-income countries.
+If the proportion of elder abuse victims remains constant, the number of victims will increase rapidly due to population ageing, growing to 320 million victims by 2050.

 Risk factors that may increase the potential for abuse of an older person can be identified at individual, relationship, community, and socio-cultural levels.